Festival of Trees, 2016

-The Festival of Trees at the historic Embassy Theatre and Indiana Hotel is a highly anticipated tradition during the holiday season.
-For the eight days around Thanksgiving, the lobbies of the Embassy Theatre and Indiana Hotel are transformed into a beautifully decorated wonderland of Christmas trees.
+Festival of Trees is the Embassy’s signature fundraising event and dollars raised benefit the nonprofit’s operations and programming.
 Founded in 1984, the Festival of Trees is a fundraising and community goodwill event.
 Revenue supports ongoing operational and restoration efforts for the Embassy Theatre Foundation, Inc.

 The Embassy Festival of Trees offers organizations a unique opportunity to participate in an annual community event and the Embassy Theatre Foundation’s largest fundraiser: